 Selpercatinib is approved to treat:

-- Medullary thyroid cancer that has a certain mutation in the RET gene and is advanced or metastatic.
+- Medullary thyroid cancer that has a certain mutation in the RET gene and has spread.
 It is used in adults and children aged 12 years and older who need systemic therapy.¹

-- Non-small cell lung cancer that has a RET fusion gene and is metastatic.
-It is used in adults.¹
+- Non-small cell lung cancer that has a RET fusion gene and has spread.
+It is used in adults.

-- Thyroid cancer that has a RET fusion gene and is metastatic or advanced.
+- Thyroid cancer that has a RET fusion gene and has spread.
 It is used in adults and children aged 12 years and older who need systemic therapy, including those who received radioactive iodine and it did not work or is no longer working.¹